billerickson/Genesis-Title-Toggle/readme.txt

 3. If you check "hide" on Theme Settings, this metabox is displayed on the Edit screen.

 == Changelog ==

+= 1.9.0 =
+* Genesis 3.0 compatibility.
+Added the theme settings to customizer.

 = 1.8.0 =
 * Added support for all StudioPress child themes